Albatrauz/supple-css/README.md

 **NOTE**: Any mixin or function that does not need to be accessed globally should belong in the module template to which it relates.

 ### Generic
-It contains ground-zero styles like global box-sizing rules, CSS resets and so on.
+Its CUBE's CSS layer, only element selectors here.

 * [generic/reset](lib/generic/reset), A reset of sensible defaults suitable for web applications.

-### Elements
-These are bare, unclassed HTML elements.
-The Elements layer binds onto HTML element (or 'type') selectors only.

-Elements are most likely the last layer in which we'd find element-based selectors, and is very rarely added to or changed after initial setup.
-Once we have defined element-level styles, all additions and deviations should be implemented using classes.

-* **[elements/_headings.scss](lib/elements/_headings.scss), a simple heading level structure**.
+* **[generic/_headings.scss](lib/generic/_headings.scss), a simple heading level structure**.

-### Objects
+### Composition
-This layer is concerned with styling non-cosmetic design patterns, or 'objects'.
-This can range from something as a `.o-wrapper` element to  `.o-layout` systems.

-* [objects/list-clean](lib/objects/list-clean), strip appearance from lists by removing their bullets and indents
-* [objects/retain](lib/objects/retain), page-level constraining and wrapping elements
+The composition layer’s job is to create flexible, component-agnostic layout systems that support as many variants of content as possible.

-* [objects/layout](lib/objects/layout), arrange items horizontally on the inline-axis with flexbox.
+* [composition/layout](lib/composition/layout), arrange items horizontally on the inline-axis with flexbox.
-* [objects/mesh](lib/objects/mesh), fluid & extensible grid system based on CSS grid.
+* [composition/mesh](lib/composition/mesh), fluid & extensible grid system based on CSS grid.
-* [objects/aspect-ratio](lib/objects/aspect-ratio), retain a specific aspect ratio but adapt to elements of variable widths

-All Objects are prefixed with `o-`.

-### Components
-This layer contains our recognisable components, chunks of UI.

-All Components are prefixed with `c-`.
+All Compositions are prefixed with `c-`.

-**NOTE**: Because supple is a design-free framework this layer is completely empty.
-You can add your own components to your project.

 ### Utilities
-this layer contains some handy helpers & overrides.
-This is the most specific layer of the application which trumps everything defined before.
+A utility, in the context of CUBE CSS, is a CSS class that does one job and does that one job well.

+* [utility/list-clean](lib/utility/list-clean), strip appearance from lists by removing their bullets and indents
+* [utility/retain](lib/utility/retain), page-level constraining and wrapping elements
+* [utility/aspect-ratio](lib/utility/aspect-ratio), retain a specific aspect ratio but adapt to elements of variable widths
 * [utilities/colspan](lib/utilities/colspan), provides a colspan custom property for use in objects or components.
 * [utilities/colstart](lib/utilities/colstart), provides a column start custom property for use in objects or components.
 * [utilities/clearfix](lib/utilities/clearfix), Clears floats.